-Common Name: Mallorcan Midwife Toad or Majorcan Midwife Toad
+Common Name: Mallorcan Midwife Toad, Majorcan Midwife Toad, and Ferrerets

 Scientific Name: Alytes muletensis